Skip to main content

 {

-// In the Editor environment, HotUpdate.dll.bytes has been automatically loaded and does not need to be loaded.
-Repeated loading will cause problems.
+// In Editor environment, HotUpdate.dll.bytes has been automatically loaded, no need to load again, repeated loading will cause problems.

 #if !UNITY_EDITOR